externpro/externpro/actions/README.md

 To debug issues:

 1. Check the workflow logs in the Actions tab
-2. Look for the "List downloaded artifacts" step to see what was found
+2. Look for the "Find and prepare artifacts for upload" step to see what artifacts were found and their hashes
 3. Verify the artifact pattern matches your expected files
+4. Check the "Determine tag from artifacts" step to ensure the version tag was extracted correctly
-4. Check the release page to see if assets were uploaded correctly
+5. Check the release page to see if assets were uploaded correctly
+6. For permission issues, ensure the GITHUB_TOKEN has the required scopes (repo for private repos, public_repo for public repos)